andrewrothstein/valve-infra/executor/server/README.md

 Method: POST

-Launchs a discovery process, it will boot the machine behind a given PDU/port_id and will put this data in discover_data to be used by the `machine_registration.py` script.
+Launchs a discovery process, it will boot the machine behind a given PDU/port_id and will put this data in `discover_data` to be used by the `machine_registration.py` script.

     curl -X POST localhost:8000/api/v1/machine/discover \
         -H 'Content-Type: application/json' \
         -d '{"pdu": "VPDU", "port_id": '10'}'

+If no machines show up, the discovery process will automatically timeout after 150 seconds by default.
+This value can be specified using the `timeout` parameter:

+    curl -X POST localhost:8000/api/v1/machine/discover \
+        -H 'Content-Type: application/json' \
+        -d '{"pdu": "VPDU", "port_id": '10', "timeout": '60'}'

 Method: DELETE